The key difference between hydrogen and oxygen is that the hydrogen is a very light gas whereas the oxygen is a heavy gas.

 What is Oxygen?

 Oxygen is the third most abundant element in the atmosphere, after hydrogen, and helium.
-It constitutes about 50% of Earth’s mass and makes up almost 90% of world’s oceans.
+It constitutes about 50% of Earth’s mass and makes up almost 90% of the world’s oceans.
 In the atmosphere of earth, oxygen takes up 21% of volume and 23% by weight.
-Oxygen gas molecule has two atoms of Oxygen.
-Hence it is a diatomic gas.
+Also, oxygen gas molecule has two atoms of Oxygen.
+Hence, it is a diatomic gas.
+The molar mass of this gas is 31.998 g/mol.
 Moreover, this gaseous form is the most stable form of elemental oxygen.

 What are the Similarities Between Hydrogen and Oxygen?

-- Both hydrogen and oxygen occurs as gases
+- Both hydrogen and oxygen are gaseous compounds at standard conditions.

-- Hydrogen and oxygen are diatomic molecules in nature
+- Also, both are diatomic molecules in nature.

-- Both are abundant in the earth’s atmosphere
+- Furthermore, both are abundant in the earth’s atmosphere.

 What is the Difference Between Hydrogen and Oxygen?